 Stage 7: Exit and Advocacy

 When an employee leaves your business it’s important to maintain positive relationships as they can act as brand ambassadors even if they no longer work for you.
-To guarantee a smooth exit you should conduct exit interviews and handovers of responsibilities..
+To guarantee a smooth exit you should conduct exit interviews and handovers of responsibilities.

 At Payescape we’re here to support you through every step of the employee lifecycle, whether that’s implementing new employees into your payroll system or removing them after they exit.
 We ensure all stages run smoothly and can integrate HR, time and attendance and payroll software so that you can access everything all in one place.
+This helps you reduce the time you spend on your payroll and HR processes and allows you to access important information throughout every stage of the employee lifecycle.

 Get in touch with Payescape today to see how our software could help you successfully undertake each stage of the employee lifecycle.